 Cellular pathways that control proliferation and apoptosis

 The lifetimes and rates of proliferation of the cells in our bodies are highly variable.
-Most nerve cells in the brain don’t ever divide but just stay put throughout life,80 while those in the bone marrow and the intestinal epithelia proliferate rapidly; lymphocytes often end their days through apoptosis, which is necessary to avoid damage to the body through autoimmune reactivity.
-The pathways that determine whether a cell is to live, proliferate, or commit apoptosis are subject to both intra- and extracellular influences.
+Most nerve cells in the brain don’t ever divide but just stay put throughout life,84 while those in the bone marrow and the intestinal epithelia proliferate rapidly; lymphocytes often end their days through apoptosis, which is necessary to avoid damage to the body through autoimmune reactivity.
+The pathways that determine whether a cell should persist, proliferate, or commit apoptosis are subject to both intra- and extracellular signals.

 Growth factors and adhesion molecules stimulate the PIP3 kinase pathway and thereby stimulate proliferation and inhibit apoptosis.
 Conversely, mediator proteins such as Fas-Ligand and tumor necrosis factor (TNF) act on so-called “death receptor” proteins in the cell membrane.
-This results in the activation of caspases, a family of cysteine proteases that cleave their numerous substrates at aspartate residues, and thereby destroy the cell.
+This leads to the activation of caspases, a family of cysteine proteases that cleave their numerous substrates at aspartate residues, and thereby destroy the cell.